MicrosoftDocs/VBA-Docs/access/Concepts/Data-Access-Objects/work-with-attachments-in-dao.md

 ---
-title: Work With Attachments In DAO ms.prod: access ms.assetid: e175a47a-4d97-b93b-c152-809314ac5ba0 ms.date: 06/08/2017
+title: Work with attachments in DAO ms.prod: access ms.assetid: e175a47a-4d97-b93b-c152-809314ac5ba0 ms.date: 09/21/2018
 ---

-# Work With Attachments In DAO
+# Work with attachments in DAO

 In DAO, Attachment fields function just like other multi-valued fields.
 The field that contains the attachment contains a recordset that is a child to the table's recordset.
 There are two new DAO methods, **[LoadFromFile](../../../api/overview/Access.md)** and **[SaveToFile](../../../api/overview/Access.md)**, that deal exclusively with attachments.

-## Add an Attachment to a Record
+## Add an attachment to a record

 The **LoadFromFile** method loads a file from disk and adds the file as an attachment to the specified record.
 The following code example shows the syntax of the **LoadFromFile** method.

 ```vb
 Recordset.Fields("FileData").LoadFromFile(<filename>)
 ```

+> [!NOTE]
- **Note**  The  **FileData** field is reserved internally by the Access database engine to store the binary attachment data.
+> The **FileData** field is reserved internally by the Access database engine to store the binary attachment data.

 The following code example uses the **LoadFromFile** method to load an employee's picture from disk.

 ```vb